Róbert Cey-Bert: Geneva

 After obtaining his doctorate, he started a family in 1966.
 The same year, in Geneva, he founded his research institute Institut de recherches de Motivation et de Communication, of which he became director.

 His research interests were in marketing and advertising psychology; he studied shopping, eating and travel habits.

-Over time, he developed a close relationship with Cardinal-Prince József Mindszenty, who was living in exile, visiting him several times and helping him to write his book on King Saint Stephen.
+Following five years of research in Germany, Austria, Belgium, France, Netherlands and Switzerland, his study of new dietary trends has been widely praised.

 Over time, a close relationship developed between him and Cardinal Primate József Mindszenty, who lived in exile at the Pázmáneum.
 From Geneva, he visited the Cardinal-Prince several times in Vienna and helped him to write his book on King Saint Stephen.
 Cey-Bert was admitted to the Knight Cross of the Order of St Lazarita on the recommendation of Mindszenty.

+He was among the founders of the Association Suisse-Turquie in 1973-74, an active association that aims to foster friendly relations between Swiss and Turkish communities.

 Far East

 His wife died in 1981, after that, his work increasingly focused on the Far East, building business relationships in Hong Kong, Osaka, Bangkok and Singapore.
 In Bangkok, he founded the research institute Gastronomy Research International, where his main research focus was the study of Asian eating habits.
 As a result of his research, he was the first in the world to identify two great civilisations according to their gastronomic customs, rooted in the ancient past.
 Thanks to his research, a growing number of major airlines and luxury hotels have sought him out as an expert to improve their services and gastronomic strategies.

-His international gastronomic conferences, pairing gourmet Chinese cuisine with French wines, have been so successful that he has become a well-known and sought-after figure on the international gastronomic scene, from Thailand to Indonesia and Singapore.
+His international gastronomic conferences, pairing gourmet Chinese cuisine with French wines, have been so successful that he has become a well-known and sought-after figure on the international gastronomic scene, from Thailand to Indonesia]and Singapore.

-Some of the international symposia and congresses organised by Cey-Bert and directly or indirectly related to his period in the Far East:
+Some of the international symposia and congresses organised by Cey-Bert related to his period in the Far East: